maxyharr/GlubGlub/README.md

 ### Setting Up GitHub MCP Server in VS Code

+There are two main approaches to configuring GitHub MCP server in VS Code:

+#### Option 1: Using Docker (Recommended)

 1. **Install the GitHub extension for VS Code**
    - Open VS Code
    - Go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X on Mac)